altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 - Not many ideas of my own about the topic.
 - An example of this method, from _[Company of One](/books/company-of-one?target=blank)_

-It was indeed a nice start in terms of awareness, yet not very practical.
+It was indeed a positive start in terms of awareness, yet not very practical.

-### "I think I'm doing it wrong."
+### "Do you read me?"

 Like the beginning of this story, it didn't take too long to conclude that my method was inefficient.
 I could understand what I am reading by the time I am reading, but very few remnants after a couple of months.
 The timesheets were filling up, but the notes were unavailing.